Tigra: Tigra

-After returning to the team, Tigra inexplicably underwent another "inversion" and transformed into a more animal-like feline form, losing her human intellect completely and becoming a danger to her fellow Avengers.
-This was possibly due to the reality-warping machinations of Immortus, who at the time sought to distract the team so as to have unimpeded access to the Scarlet Witch.
-Tigra was forcibly shrunken down to sub-house cat size by Hank Pym and kept in a cage in his lab while the team tended to other urgent matters.
-She escaped and traveled into suburbia, where she lived as a wild animal.
-She was ultimately rescued and restored to her former appearance and stability by Agatha Harkness, who was an associate of the West Coast Avengers at the time.
+After returning to the team, Tigra transforms into a more animal-like feline form, losing her human intellect completely and becoming a danger to her fellow Avengers.
+Tigra is shrunken to the size of a cat by Hank Pym and kept in a cage in his lab while the team tended to other urgent matters.
+Tigra escapes into the suburbs, where she lives as a wild animal until she is rescued and restored to her former appearance and stability by Agatha Harkness.